Goldielockz30/saas-blueprint/docs/tech-stack.md

 ## 🛡️ Security

-- `.env` files gitignored
+- `.env` files are gitignored and never committed
-- Pre-commit hook blocks OpenAI keys and secrets
+- A pre-commit hook blocks OpenAI keys and other secrets
-- Doppler integration supported
+- Doppler is the primary secret manager across environments
-- GitHub Actions with secret masking
-- Backend secrets are stored in `secrets.toml`, loaded via decryption at runtime
+- For local fallback, we encrypt `.env` into `.env.enc` and delete the original
+- At runtime, the app decrypts `.env.enc` in memory — nothing is written to disk
 - Frontend secrets live in `.env.local` (for client-side use)
+- GitHub Actions are configured with secret masking

 ---